Steps to Go Zero-Emission | ZEV TruckStop

 2. Identify your fleet needs

-A few questions to ask yourself include: How far do I typically drive my vehicle per day?
-Am I doing local deliveries and trips, maybe 50 to 150 miles a day, or am I driving longer distances like regional or over-the-road work?
-Next, where and when do I have vehicle downtime?
-Is the vehicle coming back to a yard or depot after a day shift?
-Answering these questions on a vehicle-by-vehicle basis will help you to decide what sort of vehicles you need to purchase and what type of fueling infrastructure and locations you will need access to.
+A few questions to ask include: How far does the vehicle travel on average per day?
+Are deliveries and trips local, totaling 50 to 150 miles a day or does the vehicle travel longer distances?
+Next, where and when is there vehicle downtime?
+Is the vehicle coming back to a yard or depot after a shift?
+Answering these questions on a vehicle-by-vehicle basis will help decide what sort of vehicles to purchase and what types of fueling infrastructure and locations may be necessary.

 Planning Resources: